vienvuong/portfolio/content/blog/few-shot-nerf.md

 - Note: Neural fields are also known as implicit neural representations, neural implicits, or coordinate-based neural networks.

 Of the neural field techniques, neural radiance fields (NeRF) is one of the most prominent and well-studied.
 Since 2020, significant improvements have been made to address limitations in every aspect of the original [NeRF](https://www.matthewtancik.com/nerf) implementation.
 While subsequent papers have achieved impressive results, little effort has been invested into combining and contrasting these very diverse approaches.
-This paper focuses on three state-of-the-art papers ([instant-ngp](https://nvlabs.github.io/instant-ngp/), [VQAD](https://nv-tlabs.github.io/vqad/) and [TODO: 2nd paper here](https://to.do/)) that apply computer graphics and meta-learning optimizations to maximize NeRF performance in two aspects:
+This paper focuses on three state-of-the-art papers ([instant-ngp](https://nvlabs.github.io/instant-ngp/), [VQAD](https://nv-tlabs.github.io/vqad/) and [MonoSDF](https://to.do/)) that apply computer graphics and meta-learning optimizations to maximize neural volume rendering performance in two aspects:

 1. Training and rendering performance
 2. Generalizability

-Specifically, our goal is to maximize NeRF's quality, capability, and generalizabilty on few-shot novel view synthesis tasks.
-We will conduct experiments on datasets **TODO**.
-We will evaluate synthesis quality and training/rendering time compared to numbers given by other methods.
-Finally, we will study how generalizable our model is by pre-training on one dataset, and then fine-tuning and testing on a different dataset.
-We will evaluate the 0-shot, 1-shot, and 5-shot transfer-learning cases.

 This paper consists of 2 sections:

-- [**Part I**](#part-i-an-overview-of-neural-field-techniques) — Historical overview of progress leading up to instant-NGP, VQAD, and **TODO**.
+- [**Part I**](#part-i-an-overview-of-neural-field-techniques) — Historical overview of progress leading up to Instant-NGP, VQAD, and MonoSDF.
 We will identify common trends and components of past methods (different conditioning, representation, forward map, architecture, and manipulation methods), and consolidate discovered knowledge in neural field research.

-- [**Part II**](#part-ii-fast-semantically-consistent-few-shot-view-synthesis) — Implementation and performance evaluation of **TODO**.
+- [**Part II**](#part-ii-fast-semantically-consistent-few-shot-view-synthesis) — Implementation and performance evaluation of Instant-NGP + VQAD + MonoSDF.

+## Goals

+### Minimum Goal

+NeRF has proven to be highly capable in novel view synthesis, being able to capture fine-grained details from lighting, texture, and shapes.
+However, the original NeRF implementation takes a significant amount of time and input views to train and render visually compelling novel views.
+Our goal with this project is to combine state-of-the-art techniques (Instant-NGP and VQAD) to maximize NeRF's quality, capability, and generalizabilty on few-shot novel view synthesis tasks.

+We will conduct experiments on datasets [NeRF Synthetic Dataset](#nerf-synthetic-dataset) and [ShapeNetCore](#shapenetcore).
+We will evaluate novel view synthesis quality and training/rendering time compared to numbers given by other methods (see [Evaluation Metrics](#evaluation-metrics)).

+Finally, we will study how generalizable our model is by pre-training on ShapeNetCore dataset, and then fine-tuning and testing on the NeRF dataset (or another [more complex dataset](#complex-datasets)).
+Specifically, we will consider the 1-shot (monocular), and 5-shot transfer-learning cases.

+### Maximum Goal

+If possible, we also plan to expand NeRF's performance to 3D reconstruction tasks.
+While NeRF is able to capture a scene very well, it is unclear how one would extract the 3D geometry.
+One could argue the volumetric density values NeRF generates are the geometry.
+However, inferring surfaces from densities proves to be rather non-trivial.
+Fortunately, there is a better representation for 3D shape called the signed distance function (SDF).
+Methods have been developed that allow NeRF to simultaneously predict SDF and perform volumetric rendering, while still training end-to-end.
+MonoSDF combines this approach with 3D geometric priors learned using a meta-learning approach to generate extremely detailed 3D scenes.

+As a reach goal, we plan to conduct experiments on 3D reconstruction and object segmentation on the ScanNet dataset.
+Again, we will consider the 1-shot (monocular), and 5-shot learning cases.
+We would like to compare our methods with the best occupancy-networks- and voxel-grid-based methods.

 ## Part I: An Overview of Neural Field Techniques